hyp3rlinx/PSTrojanFile/README.md

 DLL Execution Example: <br>
 =======================
-Create a trojan PS1 file that will try to download and execute a remote DLL namec "1.d"
+Create a trojan PS1 file that will try to download and execute a remote DLL named "1.d"

 Python: <br>
 from base64 import b64encode <br>